wso2/helm-mi/README.md

  - Edit the `icp/values_local.yaml` file to configure ICP-specific parameters.

 ##### Container Registry and Server Image
-If you intend to use the WSO2 server image, obtain a subscription and update the following configurations:
+If you intend to use the WSO2 released server image, obtain a [subscription](https://wso2.com/subscription/) and update the following configurations:
 ```yaml
 containerRegistry: "wso2"